smachball21/Gl0b0t/README.md

 Bug Fixes:

-If u are this error:
+If u are this error when u run - *help :
 ```
 TypeError: fields.flat is not a function
 ```